satish125/18f-agile-bpa/docs/detailed-windows-installation.md

 ## Prerequisites

-Review the prerequisites listed on the [Quick Start Guide] (installation.md).
+Review the prerequisites listed on the [Installation Guide] (../installation.md).

 ## Install WAMP